Narrabundah College is very proud of its Languages program. We offer the following nine courses:

 International Baccalaureate (IB)

-IB courses are available in Chinese, French, German, Italian, Japanese, Korean and Spanish.
+IB courses are available in Chinese, French, German (TBA), Italian, Japanese, Korean and Spanish.
 Students will be advised of the appropriate level (HL, SL or Ab initio) should they select for the IB.

 More about Languages at Narrabundah

-The language teachers at Narrabundah College are highly qualified and are all native speakers of their respective languages.
+The language teachers at Narrabundah College are highly qualified and experienced.

 Students can continue studying a language learned at high school and also take up a new language from scratch.
 Many Narrabundah students study two or more languages.
 More than 55% of the whole college population take up a language.
 Students can enter courses at different levels depending upon their previous language learning background.
 There are three entry points which are: